MicrosoftDocs/fabric-docs/docs/data-factory/data-in-staging-artifacts.md

 # Data in staging artifacts

 Staging artifacts are not designed for direct access by users.
 Dataflows Gen2 manages the data in the staging artifacts and ensures that the data is in a consistent state.
 Accessing data in staging artifacts directly is not recommended as it cannot be gueranteed that the data is in a consistent state.
-If you need to access data in staging artifacts for GDPR compliance or other reasons, you can use the dataflow connector in Power BI, Excel or other Dataflows.
+If you need to access data in staging artifacts for General Data Protection Regulation (GDPR) compliance or other reasons, you can use the dataflow connector in Power BI, Excel or other Dataflows.

 Removing data from the staging artifacts can be forced by one of the following actions: